 In absurdist comedy, a profound gesture could be the smallest, silliest one.
 The Daniels comprehended this relationship with wacky-humane signals in their previous film, Swiss Army Man, and in any moments with googly eyes in EEAO.
 But by translating absurdity literally to tangible universes of the “absurd,” they create opportunities to thwart themselves.
-One example is the “everything bagel,” which could have been both hilarious and more absurd by looking like a normal bagel.
-Yet, with their upscaled budget, they funded a half-baked CGI blackhole effect that doesn’t feel like absurdism – it feels like a “Yang” on loan from a film where a device like that is supposed to be taken as gravely as a Death Star.
-Swiss Army Man managed to create a totality feeling with nothing but a lonely guy re-enacting the time he didn’t talk to a girl on a bus while humming the Jurassic Park theme with a corpse.
-It never matters to that film whether it's "really happening" or not.
+Instead of a cosmically scary yet normal bagel, the "Everything Bagel" thrums with half-baked CGI significance.
+By contrast, Swiss Army Man managed to create a totality feeling with nothing but a lonely guy re-enacting the time he didn’t talk to a girl on a bus while humming the Jurassic Park theme with a corpse.
+It never matters to that film whether it's "really happening."
 Its secret poetry was that the smallest moment, the least important seeming symbols, contained the cosmos better than any that explains its bigness in repeated thematic statements, re-animates them for clarity, and flashes back to them later for even more clarity.
 To put it another way, by trying less hard to be accepted as a bagel, that was a film that better exemplified what it meant to be googly eyes than this one.